 You can ask Housing for support for anything relating to getting a tenancy.
 If you are worried about budgeting, you can speak to the Council's Help Team and For Futures Housing Team.

-- Council Tax: Once you are living independently in your own accommodation you will be liable to pay Council Tax.
-However, if you are aged 18 to 21 and live in the borough of Cheshire West and Chester, you can apply for an exemption in paying Council Tax.
-If you live outside of the Borough and are required to pay Council Tax, if you provide your Personal Adviser with your Council Tax bill at the beginning of the year, we will arrange to pay it for you.
+- Council Tax: When you live independently in your own accommodation, you usually have to pay Council Tax.
+However, If you are a relevant care leaver aged 18 – 25 you do not need to pay Council Tax.
+Your Personal Advisor can help to arrange this through the Council Tax team if you live in the borough of Cheshire West and Chester.
+If you live outside the borough, you can provide your Personal Advisor with your Council Tax bill at the start of the year and we will arrange to pay this for you.

 - Setting Up Allowance: When you move into your own tenancy you are entitled to £2,000 Setting Up Home Allowance.
 You will be supported by your Personal Advisor to select and purchase items for your home, including white goods and flooring.
 This budget may not get you everything you need, so it is important that you look for items on sale and begin saving for your flat prior to moving.
 Friends and family may also have items they don’t need any more which you can use to stretch your budget further.